Historical Apoplexy · State Legislative Adaptations · Ohio

 SESSION: The 136th General Assembly (2025-2026).
 Ohio legislative sessions are biennial, convening on the first Monday of January in odd-numbered years.

-PRECEDENT: Ohio citizens demonstrated their willingness and capacity to use the initiative process in November 2023, when Issue 1 — a citizen- initiated constitutional amendment on reproductive rights — passed with 56.8% of the vote, despite a prior attempt by the legislature (August 2023 Issue 1) to raise the amendment threshold to 60%.
+PRECEDENT: Ohio citizens demonstrated their willingness and capacity to use the initiative process in November 2023, when Issue 1, a citizen- initiated constitutional amendment on reproductive rights, passed with 56.8 percent of the vote, despite a prior attempt by the legislature (August 2023 Issue 1) to raise the amendment threshold to 60 percent.
 Ohio's initiative muscle is active and proven.

-HISTORY: The original version of this proposal was first developed in 2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
+HISTORY: The original version of this proposal was first developed in 2015-2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
 The original proposal was drafted for the State of Colorado and was sidelined during the 2016-2017 legislative cycle.
-The present Ohio version incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
-Ohio is the fifth state adaptation, following Colorado, Iowa, Wisconsin, and California.
+SMRF was founded by Imran Stanton Cooper with the express purpose of training citizens in legislative drafting, policy analysis, and democratic participation.
+The present Ohio version incorporates research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation, and the Vitruvian Quotient framework (Cooper, 2025-2026) where the companion Ohio Education Modernization bill operationalizes it.
+This Ohio adaptation is the fifth state adaptation, following Colorado, Iowa, Wisconsin, and California.

 LEGISLATIVE DECLARATION